Hi-Angel/notes-backup/iscsi-scst.md

 * configuring is done by writing a config file and executing `scstadmin -config myconfig`.
   Internally `scstadmin` configures by writing stuff into various files under `/sys/kernel/scst_tgt`.
 Stuff similar to the following: `echo "add_target my_target" > /sys/kernel/scst_tgt/targets/iscsi/mgmt`.
 * **no `initiator` configuration is required**.
 While setting up target, you also pass a WWN or IQN or whatever identifier of initiator, and then upon enabling target it will connect to initiator and you shall see a new block device in `lsblk`.
+* scst-created disks can be seen in `lsscsi` output

 ## Typical problems